GabrielSCabrera/nBody/README.md

 # nBody
-### GPU-accelerated N-Body particle simulator with visualizer.
+### A GPU-accelerated N-body particle simulator and animator

+Create complex particle simulations the easy way: a high-level package for designing and simulating large-scale particle interactions.
+Let **nBody** do the hard work for you!

 ## Features